IT investments, IT investment evaluation, IT investment management, IT investment risk, option-pricing models, real options, risk management

 Past information systems research on real options has focused mainly on evaluating information technology (IT) investments that embed a single, a-priori known option.
 However, since real options are not inherent in any IT investment, they usually must be planned and intentionally embedded in a target IT investment in order to control various investment-specific risks, just like financial risk management uses carefully chosen options to actively manage investment risks.
 Moreover, when an IT investment involves multiple risks, there could be numerous ways to reconfigure the investment using different series of cascading (compound) options.
 In this light, we present an approach for managing IT investment risk that helps to rationally choose which options to deliberately embed in an investment so as to optimally control the balance between risk and reward.
 We also illustrate how the approach is applied to an IT investment entailing the establishment of an Internet sales channel.

 Benaroch, Michel, "Managing Information Technology Investment Risk: A Real Options Perspective" (2002).
-Management.
+Management - All Scholarship.
 2.